 I assume that because you are still reading this article, you are interested in learning WordPress development.
 Most of you feel disarmed because it’s complicated and requires a lot of time to become proficient.
 It’s true that no one can say that WordPress development is simple.
 However, if you are patient and work hard, you can learn it.

 Apart from willingness and the desire to work, you need some useful resources.
-We know that it’s daunting to search for the proper courses and tutorials, so we have compiled a list of ten places where you can learn WordPress development.
+We know that it’s daunting to search for the proper courses and tutorials, so we have compiled a list of ten places where you can learn WordPress development, and combined with a proper admin template, the foundation of your developing uprise will be set.
 These resources are satisfying for everyone—some are for complete beginners while others are for advanced users.
 So roll up your sleeves and start becoming a WordPress developer.
 Here is everything you need!

 WordPress.org offers documented support for people willing to learn how it works.
 There is no better method of learning to become a WordPress developer than learning from top developers.
 WordPress Codex explores a vast area of topics.
 It starts with WordPress basics, such as how to create posts and pages and how to use themes and plugins.
 However, Codex contains advanced lessons as well, such as creating a plugin or debugging a network.